 Finding a job can be a difficult and stressful situation for anyone.
 For the newly released offender, it could be an insurmountable obstacle to becoming a productive member of the community.
-The Montgomery County Work Release/Pre-Release Center helps to ease the transition from incarceration to freedom by assuring that its clients have employment, housing and cash savings at the time of release.
+The Montgomery County Work Release/Pre-Release Center

 A PRC client leaves the Center to join his family in the community.